MicrosoftDocs/sdk-api/sdk-api-src/content/d2d1/ns-d2d1-d2d1_rounded_rect.md

  If the _radiusX_ is greater than or equal to half the width of the rectangle, and the _radiusY_ is greater than or equal to one-half the height, the rounded rectangle is an ellipse with the same width and height of the _rect_.

-Even when both _radiusX_ and _radiusY_ are zero, the rounded rectangle is different from a rectangle., When stroked, the corners of the rounded rectangle are roundly joined, not mitered (square).
+Even when both _radiusX_ and _radiusY_ are zero, the rounded rectangle is different from a rectangle.
+When stroked, the corners of the rounded rectangle are roundly joined, not mitered (square).